MKLab-ITI/hackair-data-retrieval/README.md

 ### Concept detection
 A 22-layer GoogLeNet network on 5055 concepts, which are a subset of the 12,988 ImageNet concepts.
 Then, this network is applied on the TRECVID SIN 2013 development dataset and the output of the last fully-connected layer (5055 dimensions) is used as the input space of SVM classifiers trained on the 346 TRECVID SIN concepts.
 The Concept Detection (CD) considered only the sky concept.

-In oSky detection was then applied on each image and the generated confidence scores were recorded in order to facilitate the selection of a decision threshold that provides a good trade-off between precision and recall.
-Based on this analysis, we opted for a 0.6 threshold (i.e. the sky concept is considered present if the confidence score is 0.6).
+The CD component returns a score that represent the algorithm’s confidence that the sky concept appears in each image.
+The threshold considered for deciding whether an image depicts sky or not is set to 0.8 because the goal is to lower the probability of sending non-sky-depicting images for further analysis.

-### Sky localization
+### Sky Localization
-Sky localization refers to the detection of all pixels that depict sky in an image.
-We emply a fully convolutional network (FCN) approach, which draws on recent successes of deep neural networks for image classication (e.g. [19]) and transfer learning.
-The work in [22] was the rst to adapt deep classication architectures for image segmentation by using networks pre-trained for image classication and ne-tuned fully convolutionally on whole image inputs and per pixel ground truth labels.
+Sky Localization (SL) refers to the detection of all pixels that depict sky in an image.
+We employ a fully convolutional network (FCN) approach, which draws on recent successes of deep neural networks for image classification and transfer learning.

-To measure the performance of the approach specically on the task of sky localization, we used the SUN Database19 [43], a comprehensive collection of an- notated images covering a large variety of environmental scenes, places and the ob- jects within.
-More specically, we used the pre-trained (on the SIFT Flow dataset) FCN-16 model made available20 by [22], to predict the sky region of the 2,030 SUN images for which the polygons capturing the sky part are provided.
-We measured a pixel precision of 91.77% and a pixel recall of 94.25%.
-It should be noted, that we are interested mainly in the precision of the approach given that what is re- quired by the air quality estimation approach presented in section 6 is recognizing accurately even a small part of the sky inside the image.
+The SL component is a computationally heavy processing step that can is suggested to be carried out on a GPU for improving the time performance of the module.

 ### Sky localization using heuristic rules
 The second approach for sky localization is based on heuristic rules that aim at